 This beautifully decorated calendar was published in 1930 by the Koninklijke Paketvaart-Maatschappij (KPM).
 The KPM was a Dutch shipping company for passenger and cargo shipping between the islands in the Indonesian archipelago.
 The ships also carried the mail.
-Because there were often delays, people in the Dutch East Indies used to joke that ‘KPM’ stood for ‘Komt Pas Morgen’ (won’t come until tomorrow).
+Because there were often delays, people in the Dutch East Indies used to joke that ‘KPM’ stood for ‘Komt Pas Morgen’.
+Loosely translated: won’t come until tomorrow.

-The calendar design was made by graphic designer Léo Leon, who designed many calendars for Dutch shipping companies.
-The whimsical decorations and striking colors are characteristic of the style of the Amsterdam School.
+The calendar design was made by graphic designer Léo Leon, who designed five calendars for the KPM (1927, 1928, 1929, 1930, 1931), all with a painting of the Dutch East Indies.
+The whimsical and colorful decorations on the calendar shield are characteristic of the style of the Amsterdam School.

 The image in the middle is a reproduction of an oil painting by the Dutch artist Johan Gabriëlse (1881-1945), who was best known for his school wall charts and book illustrations of daily life in the Dutch colonies.
 He made this picture of a Javanese Serimpi dancer in 1921 for the Soehoenan of Solo (the Sultan of Surakarta).
 The painting can now be viewed in the Tropenmuseum in Amsterdam.